Rental Agreement Regulation

 We generally refer to rental agreements with these provisions as “one-way” rental agreements.

-- Give written notice at least 60 days before increasing housing costs, such as rent, parking, and storage, that totals 10 percent or more over one year.
-An increase in utility costs does not usually require advice notice.
+- Give written notice at least 60 days before increasing housing costs, such as rent, parking, and storage, and in some cases utilities, that totals 10 percent or more over one year.

 What It Isn't